-- Change your Credentials regularly, every 90 days is recommended.
+- Change your Credentials regularly.

 - Never disclose your Credentials to any other person, including family and friends.
 Your Credentials are for your personal use and should be kept confidential by you.
 If someone identifies him/herself as our employee and asks for your Credentials, that person is an imposter.
 We will never request you disclose your online banking Credentials to us.

 - Do not save passwords on your computer or any other access device (e.g., mobile phone).
 Do not keep them written down.